cretz/tor-static/README.md

 #### Windows

 Tor is not really designed to work well with MSVC so we use MinGW instead.
-Since we are statically compiling, this means we use the MinGW form of Rust too.
 In order to compile the dependencies, Msys2 + MinGW should be installed.

 Download and install the latest [MSYS2 64-bit](http://www.msys2.org/) that uses the `MinGW-w64` toolchains.
 Once installed, open the "MSYS MinGW 64-bit" shell link that was created.
 Once in the shell, run: